euroargodev/DMQC-fun/README.md

  the path to it!
 See instructions in INIT_DMQC.

 **./bak/ow_config.txt**
-		Set the OWC paths and mapping parameters.
+		Example of how to set the OWC paths and mapping parameters.

 **./bak/set_calseries.m**
-		Set the OWC calibration parameters inside this script.
+		Example of how to set the OWC calibration parameters.